NoLieNoSean/NoNotes/content/Notes/LEC ALG4 2.md

 $$
 proving that $v\in \langle A \rangle$.

-In summary, using the results of this section and [[Addendum A to 373]], we have
+In summary, using the results of this section and [[ADD 373 A]], we have

 > [!Proposition]
 > Let $M$ be a $k$-module.
 For $A\subseteq M$, TFAE: